shalommmitz/Junior_High_Robotics_Course/robot_firmware/README.md

          - Plug-in the robot brain to the PC, using a USB cable
          - Notice the name of the new COM port.
 This is normally "COM4"

+5. Burn the additional files:
+   Run:

+     - On Windows: `send_all_files_windows.cmd`
+     - On Linux:   `./send_all_files_linux`

+   You can run the command "import verifyFiles" to verify that the files were correctly loaded.

-4. Sanity check: disconnect the D1 from the USB and plug back.
+6. Sanity check: disconnect the D1 from the USB and plug back.
    When you re-connect the D1, one of the LEDs should blink twice.
    If the LED does not blink, or blink all the time, try to run 'burn' again
    Note: Detailed instructions of programming the D1 and troubleshooting can be found at: http://docs.micropython.org/en/latest/esp8266/esp8266/tutorial/intro.html#deploying-the-firmware

-5. Burn the additional files:
-   Run:
-     - On Windows: 'send_all_files_windows'
-     - On Linux:   './send_all_files_linux'

 # Testing: